 Having a drug or alcohol addiction is not a healthy or functional way of life.
 Getting treatment for your addiction is the best thing you can ever do for yourself.
-Before entering into a treatment program, there are several questions you should ask.
+Before choosing a treatment center, there are several questions you should ask.

 What Types of Programs are Available?

 When it comes to drug and alcohol treatment, there are two types of treatment.
 Both are very different and provide a distinct benefit to the patient.

-Inpatient treatment provides treatment in a secure, residential setting.
+Inpatient treatment offers treatment in a secure, residential setting.
 Patients live at the facility during the length of their treatment.
-In a comfortable environment, individuals are able to escape from daily stress and can focus entirely on healing.
+In a comfortable environment, individuals can escape from daily stress and can focus entirely on healing.

 What Types of Addictions are Treated?